 After a good week of not seeing the sun, the first day it came out again I knew we had to get the kids outside and into the playground.

 Our kids are a funny age – at 8 my youngest likes playgrounds.
-But as someone who can be afraid of high structures and rope bridges, it’s not always the best time for her.
-My 10 year old finds many of them boring and would prefer to find a grass area with goals to play football.
+But as someone who can be afraid of high structures and rope bridges, it’s not always the best place for her.
+While she wants to be courageous, she’s afraid of getting hurt and lacks the core strength to do some of the things.
+My 10 year old finds many of them boring and would prefer to find a grass area with goals to play football with some other boys.

 Having heard only good things about this park and the fact we we’re going to MediaMarkt nearby to get a toaster – finally, we stopped there first.

 The giant slide up on the hill was pretty cool.
-She didn’t actually go down but climbed up.
+And as explained above she didn’t actually go down but climbed up.

 Those round mesh swings and a hammock are favorites!

-There is a small kinderboederij but as the babies were being born,you we’re not allowed inside.
+There is a small kinderboederij but as the babies were being born, so you we’re not allowed inside.
 But look how cute this baby is….

 A section with birds where a few unsupervised shits were chasing the birds trying to hit them.